rehamilton/code_refactor/README.md

 1. As images in the main area are standardised reduced classes to make one formatting rule for all images in that area but left "float" classes which are unique to each section within "main".
 1. As images in the aside are standardised reduced classes to make one formatting rule for all images in that area.
 1. As headings had been cleaned in the html heading attributes could be used to create formatting.
+1. Consolidation carried out where possible in line with the above assumptions